irglbriz/goban_to_sgf/README.md

 This project aims to convert a picture of a goban to a matching sgf file.

+Currently it struggles with two issues:

-Currently it uses contour search for corner detection.
-This doesn't work well under hard conditions, eg. with flat angles, objects occluding the edge of the board, etc..
-In order to alleviate this I'm considering starting another project to train a neural net and/or offer a mode with manual corner selection.
+Contour search for corner detection doesn't work well under hard conditions, eg. with flat angles, objects occluding the edge of the board, etc..
+In order to alleviate this I'm considering implementing a mode with graphic UI for manual corner selection/correction and possibly starting another project to train a classifier trained on automatically rendered (and thus easily labelled) data.

+The simplistic black/white/free classifier for individual stones based on simple average brightness also struggles with difficult lightning situations, eg. reflections on stones, shadows etc..
+In oder to alleviate this issue I'm considering to train a simple classifier either on manually labelled data or on automatically rendered (and thus easily labelled) data.

 So at the moment you transform like this:
 ![basic.jpg](https://github.com/irglbriz/goban_to_sgf/blob/master/data/raw_test/partly/basic.jpg?raw=true)